MiKTeX/miktex/README.md

     mpm --admin --update-db

-The `--admin` option is only required, if you are building a shared MiKTeX setup.
-If you are setting up MiKTeX just for yourself (i.e., in your user directory), you have to omit the `--admin` option.
+The `--admin` option is only required if you are building a shared MiKTeX setup.
+If you are setting up MiKTeX just for yourself (i.e., in your user directory), you have to omit this option.

-Consult the mpm(1) man page, for more information about the utility.
+Please consult the mpm(1) man page, for more information about the utility.

 ### Enabling "on-the-fly" package installation